quickwit-oss/benchmarks/loki_quickwit_benchmark.md

 Quickwit and Loki caching mechanisms were all disabled (as much as we can).

 ### Loki setup
-We tried different sets of labels, we found it difficult to choose the right set of labels for this dataset so we finally decided to choose only region and log level as labels.
-With 25 regions and 4 log levels, Loki ends up with 100 streams.
+We used labels for region and log levels, this makes up to 100 streams.
+We tried different sets of labels, but it was too difficult to control the cardinality which generally exploded and made the ingestion slow and eating a lot of RAM.

+You can find loki config file [here](engines/loki/loki_gcs.yaml).

+Vector was used to send logs in Loki.

 ## Results